 One of the main characteristics of OLAP is the multidimensional data structure.
 The cube can have multiple dimensions.
 The combination of dimension members defined in the query point to a specific cell that contains an aggregated value, allowing the system to process queries almost instantaneously.
 The multidimensional structure also allows viewing the data from multiple angles.
+Due to such a data model, the whole process of data mining constitutes simple for managers and executives without IT skills as the objects presented in the cells are real-world business entities readable for analysts.
+Furthermore, this data model enables users to handle not only structured data but also unstructured and semistructured datasets owing to metadata.
 All this makes OLAP databases especially popular for data analysis and BI applications.

 One of the core components in OLAP technology is OLAP server.
 In the traditional three-tier data warehouse architecture, it occupies the middle tire, between the database server and the client-side OLAP tool.
 Besides aggregating and pre-computing the data from the relational database, it provides advanced calculation and write-back options, additional functions that extend the basic possibilities of the query languages, and other features.
-The leading OLAP software vendors to date are Microsoft, Oracle, IBM, SAP, and others.
+As we’ve already mentioned, the leading OLAP software vendors to date are Microsoft, Oracle, IBM, SAP, and others.
+Among those there are plenty of opportunities to choose from while looking for the most suitable and rich OLAP solution.
+Depending on an OLAP application example picked by a user there are different data models available and various tools including real-time alert, a function to apply ‘what-if’ scenarios, KPI optimization and complex reporting.

 Hybrid OLAP (HOLAP) combines features of the two previous approaches in order to provide fast query processing in combination with high scalability.
 In HOLAP, the data is divided between a relational database and multidimensional cubes.
 There are two approaches as to how to divide the data: